-Get SMART, Jr. is a five week education and intervention program for teen students ages 14 - 18 years old.
+Get SMART, Jr. is a five-session education and intervention program for teen students ages 14 - 18 years old.
 We don't want to wait until teens consider using substances that may lead to addiction.
 Get SMART, Jr. aims to educate them about various substances they may encounter; potential health, personal, and even legal consequences of using these substances.

 This is no ordinary educational program, as your student will participate in interactive and visual demonstrations, given evidence-based methods and tools to empower them to make educated decisions about substance abuse, as well as reflect and understand past choices involving substance use, if any.

 Get SMART, Jr. is free for all participants.
 Program funding is provided by grants from the Drug Free Coalition of Tippecanoe County, United Way of Greater Lafayette, and contributions to Willowstone Family Services.

 ATTENTION: CLASSES ARE CURRENTLY HELD VIRTUALLY (ONLINE) DUE TO COVID-19.Register

 Duration: Series of five 2-hour meetings